nomaddevs1/Smart_Waste/gps-client/README.md

 ## Usage<a name="usage"></a>

-For development purposes, you can run the client in two modes:
+For development purposes, you can run the client in:

-- **Development Mode with Mock Backend**:
-    ```sh
-    npm run dev
-    ```
-    This mode runs the client with mock backend interactions, suitable for UI development without requiring the actual backend.

 - **Standard Development Mode**:
     ```sh
     npm start